Rebuttal of Alvarez on Gas Vans

 "In this context it should be noted that, during a 1966 West-German trial, the Germans deployed at Einsatzkommando 8 claimed to have no knowledge at all about homicidal gas vans in their former unit (see chapter 18.104.22.168.), which is in stark contrast to most other such trials, were at least some of the German defendants and witnesses frequently confessed to their existence and use.
 Interestingly, in later West-German trials the gas vans of Einsatzkommando 8, which in 1966 had been unknown to the Germans alleged to have used them, became more and more established “facts,” with the memories of those involved slowly “refreshing” (see chapters 22.214.171.124. and 126.96.36.199.).
 The more those Germans were interrogated and had to testify or stand trial, the more their “knowledge” seems to have grown."(Alvarez, The Gas Vans, p.
 94)

 On the contrary, the judgement of this 1966 West-German trial (against Adolf Harnischmacher; in Justiz und NS-Verbrechen, volume 23, Verfahren Nr.
 624) explains that "the witnesses St., S., Kö., Mor., Bro. and Kob. could indeed remember the gas van" and further indicates that also the witnesses Has. and Sch. had testified on the gas van (the former only in his pre-trial interrogation).
-In fact, more than 20 former members of Einsatzkommando 8 have testified on the existence and use of a homicidal gas van before 1966 according the various files.
-Hence, the theory that the former members of Einsatzkommando 8 had no knowledge of the gas van prior 1966 and only learnt about it through later interrogations and trials is patently false.
+In fact, more than 20 former members of Einsatzkommando 8 have testified on the existence and use of a homicidal gas van before 1966 according to the various files.
+Hence, the theory that the former members of Einsatzkommando 8 had no knowledge of the gas van prior to 1966 and only learnt about it through later interrogations and trials is patently false.

-This misrepresentation ("the gas vans of Einsatzkommando 8, which in 1966 had been unknown to the Germans alleged to have used them" vs. 8 witnesses on the gas van mentioned in the judgement of the 1966 trial) certainly raises the question if Alvarez is competent to read and understand these kind of texts.
-As a matter of fact, the same kind of gross distortion from Alvarez has been also documented in case of other judgements in Rebuttal of Alvarez on Gas Vans: The Ford Gas Wagon and "Alvarez" and Marais lie about the judgment LG München I vom 14.07.1972, 114 Ks 4/70.
+This misrepresentation ("the gas vans of Einsatzkommando 8, which in 1966 had been unknown to the Germans alleged to have used them" vs. 8 witnesses on the gas van mentioned in the judgement of the 1966 trial) certainly raises the question if Alvarez is competent to read and understand this kind of texts.
+As a matter of fact, the same sort of gross distortion from Alvarez has also been documented in case of other judgements in Rebuttal of Alvarez on Gas Vans: The Ford Gas Wagon and "Alvarez" and Marais lie about the judgment LG München I vom 14.07.1972, 114 Ks 4/70.

 In the light of the numerous perpetrator testimonies on the gas vans of Einsatzgruppe B, if some of the witnesses denied their knowledge than this was likely not because they were genuinely ignorant, but rather because they did not want to reveal their knowledge, which is quite an expected reaction and defendant strategy for perpetrators.
 If they later admitted their knowledge, then this was likely not because they just learnt about it from investigators, but because the denial was realised as senseless given the evidence from their former comrades or because it served as mental relief.

 The defendant Adolf Harnischmacher did never admit knowledge of the commando's gas van.
 He was sentenced to only four years of prison by the regional court Frankfurt and even released in the revision.
 He refused to testify at the later trial against Richter & Hasse.
 His lack of admission of the gas van and his mild sentence radically refutes the Revisionist's fantasies on the nature of the West-German investigations and trials.
 It exemplifies that the West-German executive and judiciary had no mean and/or will to force this defendant into a gas van confession and that his denial of knowledge was not punished.
 And this is not an individual case, but representative for how the West-German executive and judiciary treated denial of knowledge of accepted and established facts.
-Other examples can be found in the files on Chelmno extermination camp, where more than 20 officials of the Warthegau denied their knowledge of Chelmno extermination camp (BArch B162/3247 - 3249), or in the files on the Mogilev asylum gassing, where more than 30 former or still present police officers testified they did not know anything about this incident without further consequences (BArch B162/3298).
+Other examples can be found in the files on Chelmno extermination camp, where more than 20 officials of the Warthegau denied their knowledge of Chelmno extermination camp (BArch B162/3247 - 3249), or in the files on the Mogilev asylum gassing, which has more than 30 former or still present police officers stating that they do not know anything about this incident (BArch B162/3298).

 In fact, "not known" was one of the most frequent responses given by former members of the German paramilitary forces when enquired about atrocities by West-German investigators, which illustrates the mild circumstances and climate of these interrogations.
 Outright denial of knowledge was arguably the best strategy there if there was no incrimination by witnesses who could show up on trial.